faucetsdn/NetworkML/README.md

 # Installation/Run

-Our models can be executed via Vent, Docker, and in a standalone manner on a Linux host.
-We recommend deployment via Vent in conjunction with Poseidon if you are running an SDN (software-defined network).
+Our models can be executed via Docker, and in a standalone manner on a Linux host.
+We recommend deployment via Poseidon if you are running an SDN (software-defined network).
 Otherwise, we recommend using Docker.

 See the [README](https://github.com/CyberReboot/NetworkML/blob/master/networkml/algorithms/README.md) file included in the `networkml/algorithms` folder for specific instructions on deployment.